leandro-hl/data-structures/README.md

 # DataStructures
-Data structures and algorithms using them for Programming II lecture at UADE
+Data structures and algorithms that use them.
+For Programming II lecture at UADE